Iowa vs. Oklahoma: Odds, spread, over/under - November 23

 - Odds to win the national championship: +12500

-- In terms of its odds to win the national championship (+12500), Iowa is 53rd in the country.
-It is far higher than that, 17th-best, according to computer rankings.
+- Iowa is 53rd in college basketball in terms of its odds to win the national championship (+12500), much lower than according to the computer rankings (21st-best).

-- With odds of +12500, Iowa has been given a 0.8% chance of winning the national championship.
+- Iowa's chances of winning the national championship, based on its odds, are 0.8%.

 Check out all the futures bets available at BetMGM!